antoniospg/UnityOcean/docs/OceanSimulation.md

 # Realistic Ocean Simulation Silvaa
 ![overview](img/overview.png)

-**Figure 1:** Simulated water surface with a realistic surface shader in a grid of 256x256 and a total size of 100 meters.

 ## Introduction
 In this project, I will implement the statistical wave model from the equations in Tessendorf's paper[1] on simulating ocean water.
 The ocean rendering technique in this sample applies heightmap generation by summing a vast number of waves using the Fast Fourier Transform, with user-controllable size and resolution, and which can be tiled seamlessly over a larger domain.
 The main principle of Ocean rendering is that it can be modeled very well by thinking of it a sum of "infinite" waves at different amplitudes traveling in different directions.
 These waves aren't randomly chosen; it comes from using statistical-empirical models of the ocean, based on oceanographic research.
 In this article, I will show how to recreate and animate the ocean surface and add critical visual features like foam and illumination.